Finding Seasonal Work In Australia

 Finding seasonal work in Australia (fruit picking jobs and other farm work) is very easy, provided you don't have a problem with sweating and getting your hands dirty!

-Yes, seasonal work and fruit picking are physical jobs, and you probably won't get paid quite the same as you would in an iron ore mine.
+Yes, seasonal work and fruit picking are physical jobs and you won't get paid quite the same as you would in an iron ore mine.

 But there are many positive things to say about seasonal fruit picking jobs in Australia.